elidoran/eventa/README.md

 // emit 'start' via start() to get everything going.
 // it's possible to listen for dependencies and have other modules
 // emit events containing those dependencies.
+// TODO: put a complete example in an examples/ directory.
 ```